StefanBoboc/interconnection-legislative-documents/README.md

 The dataset was obtained by scraping the Romanian Ministry of Internal Affairs platform for documents published in the Official Gazette from 2017 to 2023 (https://legislatie.just.ro/).

-The `interconnection-legislative-documents-dataset.zip` archive consists of two components:
+The [interconnection-legislative-documents.zip](https://drive.google.com/file/d/1vCG7bAMMim05iA0XnPionGEDqkt6FA-G/view?usp=sharing) archive consists of two components:

 ### 1. \dataframes